What Type of Benefits Can I Receive?

 Understanding the type of public benefits you can receive can be complicated.
-Boston disability lawyers at The Law Offices of Jeffrey S. Glassman are here to help.
+Boston disability lawyers at Jeffrey Glassman Injury Lawyers are here to help.

 - For those who are disabled or very ill and unable to work, there is Social Security Disability Insurance (SSDI).
 Spouses and dependents also may qualify for help, as well as survivors in the event of death.
 These are known as auxiliary benefits.

 - For those who struggle financially and are also blind, over the age of 65 or disabled (both children and adults), there may be assistance available through Supplemental Security Income (SSI).